British Columbia Temporary Operating Permits

 Sometime between 1928 and 1935, the Motor Vehicle Act was amended to allow the Commissioner (we assume of the Provincial Police) to issue a Permit "for the temporary operation ... of a motor-vehicle or trailer upon any highway for the purpose only of its transportation from one place in the Province to another, without being registered or licenced pursuant to the Act."

-Of interest, the Commission was further authorised to require "the display upon the motor-vehicle or trailer ... special number-plates" that were to be returned to the Commissioner at the expiration of the permit (failure to do so would result in the forfeiting of a deposit).
+Of interest, the Commissioner was further authorised to require "the display upon the motor-vehicle or trailer ... special number-plates" that were to be returned to the Commissioner at the expiration of the permit (failure to do so would result in the forfeiting of a deposit).

 While we are unsure what form these "special number-plates" took, there are a couple of intriguing photos from the 1930s and 1940s showing possible examples: